 - Use – dessert, culinary, dual-purpose or cider

-- Geographical location such as a domestic garden or an old orchard
+- Location such as a domestic garden or an old orchard

 - Age of the tree if known, or an indication of age such as very old, mature or fairly recently planted